-EPC stands for Electronic Parts Catalogue (EPC) and companies like Mercedez Benz, Toyota, Volkswagen, Enigma, Attrakt among many, many others host computer based electronic catalogs of the individual auto parts and accessories that make up their engines, cars, tractors, specialized machinery and farming equipment etc. Restated, an EPC is catalog in electronic format much like CVS data or a database file or similar, that can be downloaded or is accessible online.
+EPC stands for Electronic Parts Catalogue (EPC) and all Audi, Volkswagen, Skoda and SEAT parts are listed in ETKA V7.2 EPC (Electronic Parts Catalogue).
+This catalogue is purchasable online and downloadable but the file is huge.
+Companies like Mercedes Benz, Toyota, Enigma, Attrakt among many, many others host computer based electronic catalogs of the individual auto parts and accessories that make up their engines, cars, tractors, specialized machinery and farming equipment etc. Restated, an EPC is a catalogue in electronic format much like CVS data or a database file or similar, that can be downloaded or is accessible online.

 Then there is the second type of EPC - Electronic Parts Catalog (EPC) software.
 MultiCat and Msys.EPC are companies that specialize in the software that can display an exploded view of an assembled device.
 For example, the exploded view of an engine, or gearbox, or cylinder head, showing the individual bolts and nuts, flanges, hoses and brackets, etc. and their component part numbers.

 Thirdly, there is also the Electronics Parts Catalog (EPC) which is an electronic list or database of semiconductor components, from diodes to transistors to integrated circuits to thyristors, etc...
 This EPC is often called and equivalents book or catalog and hosts the specifications of semiconductors from several manufacturers.
 A typical EPC is the RS Electronic Components and Tools Database.
 This EPC doubles up as the third type of EPC which is the Electronic Product Code.
 Component Product Codes look like, 1N4148 or BC337, MCP2515, TYN812RG, etc... for electronic components.